Sentienn/nnm-status-revealer/README.md

 [![Website](https://img.shields.io/badge/Website-Live-brightgreen)](https://nnm-status-revealer.vercel.app/)

-A simple web application to **search and check NNM participants who passed**.
+A simple web application to **search and check Nihon no Matsuri participants who passed**.
 Participants' data can be imported using a **CSV file**.
 ⚠️ This project is still in **development**.